luposlip/emacs-cheatsheet/README.md

     rainbow-delimiters
     smex

-You can see my full Emacs `init.el` here:
+You can see my full Emacs `.emacs` here:
 [https://gist.github.com/luposlip/b2527a99fd175b53aadfecc07a06c16e](https://gist.github.com/luposlip/b2527a99fd175b53aadfecc07a06c16e)

 You're most welcome to use and adapt it for your own personal preferences, as long as you share your adaptation with the rest of us (by forking this repo).